wagtail/rfcs/text/097-alt-text-capabilities.md

     P -- "They have just uploaded the image\n , pre-fill the alt text field\n  with the description\n  (opt out of reusing the description)" --> U(["🟢 alt='{contextual}'\n or alt='' based on user decision"])
     P -- "Pre-existing image,\n  empty alt text field;\n  opt-in for the user to reuse\n  the description if set" --> V(["🟢 alt='{contextual}'\n or alt='' based on user decision"])
 ```

+## Credits

+This RFC is part of a [Google Summer of Code Internship](https://github.com/wagtail/gsoc/blob/main/project-ideas.md#alt-text-capabilities) supported by mentors Storm Heg and Saptak Sengupta, and the Wagtail Accessibility Team.

+The Flowcharts and their now `mermaid` syntax equivalents were greatly worked upon by Thibaud Colas.